The time scale of redundancy between prosody and linguistic context: Introduction

 \section{Introduction}

 Auditory features of speech such as pitch, loudness, and tempo---collectively termed prosody---play a crucial role in conveying meaning.
 Prosody influences sentence-level interpretation, encoding both linguistic and para-linguistic cues relevant to the communicative context \cite{cole2015prosody, wagner2010experimental, breen2010acoustic}.
 For example, prosody can signal phrase boundaries, emphasize key elements, transform statements into questions, and express sarcasm, excitement, or doubt.
-However, some of the cues transmitted by prosody are redundant with the information encoded in the words themselves \cite{wolf2023quantifying}.\footnote{In both \cite{wolf2023quantifying} and our study, text is used as a proxy to measure information present in the words themselves, also referred to as ``segmental information'' in the phonology literature.
-We thus use these terms interchangeably.
-We also use the term `linguistic context' to describe a word together with the words around it.} This raises the question: Why is prosody used if its information is recoverable from the words themselves?
+However, much of the information conveyed by prosody is redundant with the information encoded in the words themselves \cite{wolf2023quantifying}---that is, it is possible to predict a word's prosodic features from its \defn{linguistic context}, i.e., its surrounding words.\footnote{In both \citet{wolf2023quantifying} and our study, text is used as a proxy to measure information present in the words themselves, which we refer to as "linguistic information"(also termed ``segmental information'' in the phonology literature).}

-One possibility is that prosody carries information that is recoverable from \textit{long-term past context}, but not from short-term past context (see \cref{hyp:past} below).
-Such long-term linguistic information may be challenging for listeners to maintain during real-time communication due to limited human cognitive capacities \cite[e.g., working memory;][]{gibson1998linguistic, lewis2006computational, futrell2020lossy} and prosody may therefore be used by speakers from an audience-design perspective\footnote{`Audience design' is sometimes termed `listener-oriented' or `intelligibility-oriented' pressures.} \cite{clark1982audience}.
-For instance, it might be possible to infer which word is most important in the current sentence given long-term linguistic context, but speakers still choose to emphasize the most important word using prosody to help the listener access this information more easily.
-This explanation implies that the information conveyed by prosody, although redundant with long-term past linguistic information, is locally unique.
+Past work, however, only quantified the redundancy between prosody and the \emph{entire} linguistic context.
+The question of the \emph{dynamics} of this redundancy is thus left open.
+Here, we investigate the time scale of redundancy between prosodic features of a given word and its linguistic context by systematically varying the length of past or future context from 0 to 9 words in each direction (0 includes only the word whose prosody is being tested).